-- The NSPCC visits the school and provides information on a range of child protection issues through Assemblies, talks, role-plays, puppet shows and resources. - ♣ Primary 1 to Primary 7 children participate in a community awareness programme run by the PSNI, the "CASE" programme - Action Cancer deliver puppet shows, assemblies and workshops based on healthy lifestyles. - Primary 5 pupils take part in the Northern Ireland Fire and Rescue Service talks on Fire Safety. - Key Stage Two pupils complete Farm Safety activities. - A local Pharmacist gives an annual talk about the dangers of the misuse of medicines to Key Stage Two pupils.
+- → The NSPCC visits the school and provides information on a range of child protection issues through Assemblies, talks, role-plays, puppet shows and resources. - ♣ Visits from the PSNI. - Action Cancer deliver puppet shows, assemblies and workshops based on healthy lifestyles. - Primary 5 pupils take part in the Northern Ireland Fire and Rescue Service talks on Fire Safety. - 🖊 Farm Safety Talks.

-- ♣ Year 7 participate in the Cycling Proficiency Programme. - ♣ Year 7 pupils complete a Heart Start Programme.
+- Key Stage Two pupils complete Farm Safety activities. - ♣ A local Pharmacist gives an annual talk about the dangers of the misuse of medicines to Key Stage Two pupils. - ♣ Activities and lessons to promote Kids' Mental Health Week. - ♣ Year 7 participate in the Cycling Proficiency Programme. - ♣ Year 7 pupils complete a Heart Start Programme.